 2. A student who fails to achieve a grade of C or better in BIO, other HIM courses, as well as MTH 150 and CRC 120, will be given the opportunity to repeat the course once.
 This option may be elected for a maximum of two courses.
 No HIM course may be taken more than twice.

 3. Successful completion of each Professional Practice internship is required in order to remain in the program.

 Readmission to the program is not automatic.
 Students seeking readmission to the program should contact the Program Director for Health Information Technology for information.
 Readmission, if approved, is always on a space available basis.

 The program of study must be completed within five years of matriculation.

-The student is responsible for arranging transportation to and from the College and local internship sites when required.
+The student is responsible for arranging transportation to and from the College and local professional practice sites when required.